EduardLev/BurritoLookup/README.md

 # Description

-Simple table view with burrito restaurants nearest your current location.
+Custom table view with burrito restaurants nearest your current location.
 See each on in Google Maps, and navigate to the Google
 Maps app for directions.
 Works in both iPhone and iPad in all orientations.

 ## Using